- Who can attend the classes with me?

 As an experienced practitioner I am sensitive to the fact that some people may not feel comfortable being in hypnosis.
 However, once people understand hypnosis they are usually willing to try.

-Even if your partner does not want to be hypnotised, he/she can still learn how to support you during birth by attending the classes and just observing the hypnosis – remember he/she cannot be made to go into hypnosis if unwilling.
+Even if your partner does not want to take part in the relaxations, he/she can still learn how to support you during birth by attending the classes and just observing the hypnosis – remember he/she cannot be made to go into hypnosis if unwilling.

 In your normal awake state you use a part of your mind which evaluates all things around you and is rational, critical and analytical.
 That is the conscious part of the mind.